RealCabot/lidar_map/README.md

 rosrun map_server map_saver -f desired_map_name
 ```

-This command will save a .png and .yaml file of your map that can be used on the navigation stack.
+This command will save a `.pgm` and `.yaml` file of your map that can be used on the navigation stack.